JRobbinsss18/Backpropagation-in-Neural-Networks/README.md

 ### XGBoostPred.py

 run ``` pip install matplotlib numpy optuna pandas yfinance pandas_datareader prophet scikit-learn statsmodels xgboost pmdarim ```
+* I had to remove pmdarim in the main pip line, and put it on its own line, that may be a necesity to run. *
 ## DNNPred.py

 run ``` pip install matplotlib numpy pandas yfinance scikit-learn tensorflow ```